spectrum-finance/token-logos/README.md

 To make your token verified in the ErgoDEX ecosystem, you have to pass a simple verification process.
 Just add your token logo to this repo.

 ## Guide
-1. Create a Pull Request with your project token icon to the `light` folder;
+1. Create a Pull Request with your project token icon to the `/light` folder;
 2. Icon requirments:
 - File name: `{TOKEN_ID_IN_ERGO_NETWORK}.svg`